nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Delete Foods by tag(s).

 **Overview**
-The Delete by tag feature is meant to be delete all the food by the specified tags.
+The Delete by tag feature is meant to delete all Foods by the specified tags.

 The following sequence diagram shows `delbytag`.